1996 Florida Gators football team: No. 16 Auburn

-Georgia
+Vs. Georgia

 Top ranked Florida was coming in looking to win its 7th consecutive game against Georgia in the World's Largest Outdoor Cocktail Party.
 At the end of the day, Alltel Stadium was half teal (teal seats in the stadium representing the primary color of the NFL's Jacksonville Jaguars) and half orange and blue as the Gators won 47–7.
 By this point in the season, Florida was bruising their opponents by an average score of 52–12.

 Danny Wuerffel again would have an outstanding game, bolstering his Heisman Trophy candidacy, with 279 yards passing and 4 touchdowns.
 The Gators also amassed over 200 yards rushing.
 The Gator defense held the Dawgs to just 272 yards and one touchdown on the day.